 The camellia-flowered types hold theirs the best.

 Wetting the foliage, especially if it is dusty, is a good practice.
-On my place I also find that the elm seed which fall on the leaves will cut a hole through them if they are not washed off periodically.
+In my place, I also find that the elm seed which falls on the green leaves will cut a hole through them if they are not washed off periodically.

 Protect The Begonias From The Enemy – Wind